willchapin/RubyTorrent/README.md

 RubyTorrent
 ===========

-A simple BitTorrent client in Ruby
+A simple BitTorrent client in Ruby.
+This client can download single- or multi-file torrents from multiple peers concurrently.

 INSTALL
 ----